The List of Possible Causes of Vibrating or Shaking Steering Wheel when Driving

 If all the tires and wheels are fine and you still feel the steering wheel shaking or vibrating as you drive, it is time to consult a professional mechanic.
 There could be problems with the suspension, brakes, wheel bearings, or the chassis.

 - The wheel bearings will also cause mild vibrations, but they are easy to diagnose before they go from bad to worst.
 Broken or faulty wheel bearings will emit an annoying high-pitched squeaking noise when turning.
 The noise will get louder and will eventually turn into a disconcerting grinding squeal as the wheel bearings get damaged.
 At first, the noise will be absent at low speeds.
 As the wheel bearings reach the end of their useful life, the grinding noise will be present even at low speed.

 - Check the condition of the shock absorbers.
 Broken front shocks or bad struts may cause the steering to wobble or vibrate on a variety of speeds and road surfaces.
 Then again, it is easy to diagnose broken or worn out shock absorbers.
 If your car is fitted with hydraulic shocks from the factory, check for signs of fluid or oil leaks on the wheels, axle, or hubs.
 If your vehicle is fitted with gas-type shocks, you will need to press down on the shocks and check to see for excessive bounce.
 The theory is the shocks will need to bounce only once after pressing hard on one side of the vehicle.
 This means the shocks are okay.
 But if the shocks feel overly stiff or if the vehicle bounces, it is time to replace the shocks.

-- Have a mechanic check the condition of the ball joints and tie rods.
+- Have a mechanic check the condition of the ball joints and tie rods for wobble.
 If you feel the vibration when turning the wheel or while cornering, there is a problem with the tie rod ends.
 But if the steering wheel shakes in straight-line driving, the ball joints might need to be replaced.
 Tie Rods can also cause a clunk when turning.